vatlab/sos/doc/sos_format_v1.md

 The conversion also works for list of filenames so `cat ${input!q}` would be translated to `cat A\ B.txt C\D.txt` or `cat 'A B.txt' 'C D.txt'` if `input=['A B.txt', 'C D.txt']`, which is easier than quoting filenames manually.
-In summary, **when filenames are used in SoS steps, it is strongly recommended that you use `!r` for R and Python scripts, and `!q` for shell scripts.**

 #### String representation of non-SoS supported types